Section23 Films

 SXION 23 LLC, doing business as Section23 Films, is an American multimedia distributor based in Houston, Texas specializing in releasing anime and Japanese films.
 Established in 2009, Section23 is one of five successors to ADV Films; alongside Sentai Filmworks, Switchblade Pictures, Maiden Japan, and AEsir Holdings.
 The company is named after a Texas tax code.

 List of Section23 Films clients

 Sentai Filmworks

 Sentai Filmworks is an anime licensing company founded by Ledford in 2008.
 It partnered with ADV Films to distribute new releases and shows that were previously released and licensed by Geneon Entertainment USA, Urban Vision, Central Park Media, and Bandai Entertainment.
 After ADV Films sold its assets, the ADV Films name was dropped as a production entity and folded into Sentai Filmworks, with distribution being handled by Section23.
 Sentai's first title was a re-release of Mahoromatic.
-This company has been a part of AMC Networks since early January 2022.
+This company has been a part of AMC Global Media since December 2021.